Deep in your subconscious lie your:

 - Behavior patterns

-That’s why procrastination is so complex, there’s a lot going on under the surface.
+That’s why the psychology of procrastination is so complex, there’s a lot going on under the surface.

 I’m a fan of this quote from Antifragile: